 It’s sad to think but if you ask teenagers today what diddies are many of them won’t know what you’re talking about.
-Language tends to evolve over the years and every generation creates new words and phrases and different ways of saying things.
+Language tends to evolve over the years and every generation creates new words and phrases.

 “I know there’s new words out there but they’ll never come close to diddies.” said Joe.
 “A friend of mine calls them ta-ta’s which I suppose is kinda funny – and I know another lad who calls them wobblers but it’s just not the same.
-I don’t care what anyone says, you’ll never beat a good pair of diddies.”
+You’ll never beat a good pair of diddies.”

-Of course in this day and age it’s really not acceptable to talk about a lady’s body parts in that way.
-Most people would agree it’s a good thing that we don’t really hear men talking like that anymore.
+Of course in this day and age it’s really not acceptable to talk about a lady’s body parts in that manner.
+Most people would agree it’s a good thing that we don’t really hear men talking like that in public anymore.
 Joe however is not a fan of political correctness.

-“Ah the world’s gone PC fecking mad.
-You can’t say anything anymore without someone getting offended.
+“Ah the world’s gone mad.
+You can’t say anything anymore without some gobshite getting offended.
 All I can say is it’s a sad day for Ireland when a man can’t compliment a woman on having a cracking pair of diddies.”